litmuschaos/v1-litmus-docs/docs/disk-fill.md

 ### Prepare ChaosEngine

 - Provide the application info in `spec.appinfo`
+- Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
 - Override the experiment tunables if desired

 #### Supported Experiment Tunables